 Toilet to tap to drinking glass

-The researchers from the California colleges hoped that by showing that IDR-treated tap water tastes the same as groundwater tap water, they could make this recycled water more appealing.
-They were surprised when the study found that the IDR-treated tap water was rated as good as bottled water and better tasting than groundwater tap water by many of the study's participants.
+The researchers from the California colleges hoped that by showing that IPR-treated tap water tastes the same as groundwater tap water, they could make this recycled water more appealing.
+They were surprised when the study found that the IPR-treated tap water was rated as good as bottled water and better tasting than groundwater tap water by many of the study's participants.

 After tasting the water in unlabeled cups, participants were asked to rank the samples on a scale of one to five for taste, and also to rank them in categories like texture, temperature, smell and color.
 Researchers also took into consideration participants' personality traits.